Bedsheets: Signs That They Are Worn, What Makes Them Last, and How to Repurpose Them

 Choose bed sheets that are durable, gentle, and soft

 The Peace Lily organic cotton bed sheets are carefully crafted to be buttery smooth, gentle on the earth, long-lasting and beautiful on your bed.
-Our single-ply, 600 thread count, sateen weave finish bed sheets are handmade from Egyptian GOTS-certified organic cotton.
+Our single-ply, 600 thread count, sateen weave finish bed sheets are handmade from Egyptian certified organic cotton.
 In every aspect of our sheets, we've ensured that they meet our high standards for comfort, durability, sustainability, and aesthetics.
 While they're made specifically with the Peace Lily mattress and mattress toppers in mind, they work beautifully with other mattresses as well.
 Slip into bed with Peace Lily sheets and you'll feel like you're sleeping at a luxury hotel every night.

 Peace Lily Mattress